 Attendance at a party or riding in a vehicle where alcohol, cannabis, and/or controlled substances are being consumed by minors: A suspension of one calendar year from the date of the suspension, including all extracurricular activities during this period.

 The administrator will make a written report of his or her decision and rationale.
-The student may appeal the decision to the Building Principal.
+The student may appeal the decision to the Superintendent.

 All students remain subject to the Board’s student behavior policy and/or the school’s student handbook and the disciplinary measures listed in them.